devopsacademyau/2020-jun-project1-externals/README.md

 https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html

+### Using Makefile commands

-### Make fille
+Make fille
 ````
-Run below commands in the root directory create aws resource and docker images
+Run below commands in the root directory to create aws resource and docker images.
+Below command will create a docker with a short commit tag and push to ECR

 make all